DanB1993/ToolBox/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A lightweight and dependency-free Composer package providing helpful PHP utilities and developer tools for everyday tasks.
-Currently, the ToolBox consists of **46** utilities & helpers.
+A modern and dependency-free PHP toolbox offering a facade-based API for reusable utilities across strings, dates, files, validation, and more.
+Ideal for Laravel and general-purpose PHP projects.

 ---